yjzhang3/drawchat/README.md

 To start in command line: node index.js.
 Type http://localhost:3000/ in your web browser and it will run on local host.

-Will see console messages about who is connected and disconnected, also their messages.
-Also can see the drawings from acorss multiple users.
+Will see console messages logging who is connected and disconnected, also their messages.

 Credit to:
 -https://socket.io/demos/chat/